bschollnick/QuickBBS/README.md

 QuickBBS Gallery
 ========

+* Please note, I have started on v2 of the Gallery application.
+See below.

 This is the start of a Modern re-interpretation of the QuickBBS Bulletin Board software, for the modern era.

 Several times in the past, I have considered revisiting the old QuickBBS Bulletin Board software, but with the rise of the internet, I have never been able to justify it.